Establishing your firm with CTA

-- Visit the CTA Business Diversity Management System Web site
+- Visit the CTA Business Diversity Management System.

-If you have any question regarding vendor registration, please contact CTA Vendor Management at email@example.com.
+If you have any questions regarding vendor registration, please refer to the training documents or send an email to email@example.com.

 CTA is now notifying registered vendors of new publicly advertised contracting opportunities via e-mail.
 The email notifications will be sent to CTA registered vendors by commodity.
 For vendor registration and other information please visit the CTA Vendor Registration and DBE Certification web site at http://cta.dbesystem.com.